 MSC World Europa, the first MSC World Class ship introduces a completely new, ground-breaking platform that brings together innovative technologies and industry-first design features including its unique Y-shape.
 MSC World Europa will be the first LNG-powered vessel in MSC Cruises’ fleet and the most environmentally advanced to date.
 The ship will be delivered in November 2022.

 MSC Virtuosa, the Company’s most environmentally-advanced ship to date, delivered in February 2021.
 With a total guest capacity of 6,334 passengers, she is the largest ship in the MSC Cruises global fleet.
 Her sister ship MSC Grandiosa (from the Meraviglia Plus Class), came into service in November 2019.

 The smaller sister ships MSC Meraviglia and MSC Bellissima were the first two Meraviglia Class ships that came into service in 2017 and 2019.
 In 2023 another vessel powered by LNG will join the Meraviglia Plus Class fleet.

 MSC Seaside (2017) and MSC Seaview (2018) rewrite the rule book of cruise ship design, blending indoor and outdoor areas to connect guests with the sea like never before.
 With a guest capacity over 5000 passengers, MSC Seaside and MSC Seaview add a game-changing element to MSC our fleet.
 Two additional larger Seaside EVO ships, representing a further enhancement of the prototype, will have a capacity of 5,632 guests.
-The first one, MSC Seashore, will be delivered in 2021.
+The first one, MSC Seashore, has been delivered in 2021.
 Her sister ship will join in 2023 and will complete MSC Cruises' Seaside Class.